slazav/addphoto/Readme.md

 before reading the source file.
 If empty, then `addphoto.cfg` or `addphoto/addphoto.cfg` is used.
 The file should contain lines in the form `[/<reg.ex.>/ ]<option name>[ <option value>]`.
-If regular expression exists then the option is used only if sorce file name is matching.
+If regular expression exists then the option is used only if source file name is matching.

 *  `H|html=s`  -- Name of html file, without any subdirectories.
 Default: source file name with last extension replaced with `.htm`.